 Graduate and Professional School

 The Career Center can assist you in your exploration of graduate and professional schools, including researching schools, the application process, and exploring career pathways associated with advanced degrees.
-If you are interested in discussing graduate school with a advisor, schedule an appointment by calling (616) 331-3311 or stopping by 206 Student Services Building.
+If you are interested in discussing graduate school with a advisor, you may schedule an appointment through Handshake (select Appointments under the Career Center tab on the top toolbar), or by calling 616-331-3311.

 The Graduate School Decision